-If we look at the business column of the creative business sectors we see three stages: the initial creation, tangible production, distribution and the retail trade.
-In creative business sectors the initial creation - the creation of significance or symbolic worth - is the actual core of the industrial process.
+If we look at the business column of the creative industries we see three stages: the initial creation, production, distribution and retail.
+In creative industries the initial creation - the creation of significance or symbolic worth - is the actual core of the industrial process.
 The significance of creativity for the creation of value decreases proportionately.
 It can sometimes be difficult to differentiate between these various stages, and the contribution made by the aspect of creativity to the creation of value differs in each sector.
-In language and literature there is a clear dividing line between the author and his publisher; but in the case of a jazz concert, the initial creation and the tangible production are one and the same.
+In literature there is a clear dividing line between the author and his publisher; but in the case of a jazz concert, the initial creation and the tangible production are one and the same.

 The question remains which components of the value chain are counted.
-For instance: should you regard only the author and the publisher as belonging to the creative business sector, or the printing firms and booksellers as well?
+For instance: should you regard only the author and the publisher as belonging to the creative industries, or the printing firms and booksellers as well?
 For us to take this distinction into account we have devised both a strict definition and a more loose definition (see the table below taken from the Mapping document).
-In the branches categorised as 'creative business services', production, distribution and the retail trade fall outside the scope of the definition of 'creative business sector' due to the much weaker link with the aspect of creativity.
+In the branches categorised as 'creative services', production, distribution and the retail trade fall outside the scope of the definition of 'creative industries' due to the much weaker link with the aspect of creativity.